dustinpfister/blog_posts/_posts/statistics-frequency-tables.md

 ## 2 - Conclusion

 So that is it for now when it comes to frequency tables, I am sure that I will get around to creating additional examples that make use of this, and things like this in the future. tables in general are a great way to go about mapping out data, but often I think that it is best to create graphs, and scatter plots that make use of canvas elements and user interaction as a way to really get a solid idea of what is going on with some data.

+When it comes to getting back into this topic of statistics it would seem that for now I am more interested in just creating all kind of examples of stochastic systems.
+Much of what I am learning with that can be applied to my canvas examples that I like to work on the best.
+Subject such as frequency tables I am sure are an example of something that will come up now and then, but for now I am most interested in what can be used in the process of creating some kind of actual product.